mdmonish/luck-by-chance/README.md

 - This project is built using HTML, CSS, and React.

 # About
-- Test your luck by rolling the dice.
-It's a game, you vs computer.
-If the outcome lies in your selected predict you will win else the computer will win.
+- Test luck by rolling the dice.
+The winner will be declared if the outcome lies in the predicted declared range.

 [Live Demo](https://luck-by-chance-md.netlify.app/)